GudiedRyan/linked_list/README.md

 2. Add to the end of the list
 3. Search the list for a node
 4. Delete a node
 5. Insert a node after another specified node.
 If that node turns out to be the tail, it will add it to the tail.
-Similar rule applies to the head.
+Since a previous node is a required input, this method cannot be used to add a new head.

 To run the tests, first make sure you're in the pipenv (pipenv shell in the terminal) then just type pytest (appropriate test file).